ranjanrai12/angular-prep/src/app/theory/angular/interview-question.md

 #### What is forRoot and forChild? - `completed`

-#### What is directive and how many type of directives are there, create your own custom directive?
+#### What is directive and how many type of directives are there, create your own custom directive? - `completed`

 #### What are new changes in angular?